LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 surprise of a symbol?
 With $$ -\log_{2}p(x) $$, we are able to determine how much surprise we expect for one given symbol with a base 2 with translates to the size of a bit (0 or 1).
 For example, consider a fair coin is flipped.
-The amount of bits represented for heads translates as:
+The amount of bits represented for heads being up translates as:

 $$
 -\log_{2}p(1/2) = 1 \text{ bit}